carpentries-lab/python-aos-lesson/_episodes/01-conda.md

 > ## Install the libraries required for this lesson
 >
-> Go ahead and install jupyter, iris and cmocean using either the Anaconda Navigator interface
+> Go ahead and install jupyter, iris and cmocean using either the Anaconda Navigator,
 > Bash Shell or Anaconda Prompt (Windows).
 >
 > (You may like to create a separate `pyaos-lesson` environment,